 - Credit Requirements: 121

-Our Professional Pilot Technology program is the first collegiate program to:
+Our Professional Pilot Technology program is the first collegiate program:

-- To offer a Bachelor’s Aviation degree program in the state of Vermont, started 2012.
+- To offer a bachelor’s Aviation degree program in the state of Vermont, starting in 2012

 - To incorporate pre-solo spin training for all students